 As a lifelong learner, I turn to books whenever I want to expand my thinking or improve my performance.
-And for leveling up your sales skills, nothing beats a good sales book.
+And for leveling up your sales skills, nothing beats one of the best sales books.

-Ralph Barsi and I pulled together the top books from a range of sales disciplines to give you the information you need to stay relevant, lead conversations, understand the trends — and of course, improve your game.
+I pulled together the top sales books from a range of disciplines to give you the information you need to stay relevant, lead conversations, understand the trends — and of course, improve your game.

 - Are on my own bookshelf